Churchfields Farm is home to our pedigree herd of dairy cows, who are milked twice a day, every day of the year.

 Every Monday, Wednesday and Friday one of our skilled production team transfers some milk from the milking parlour to our Micro-Dairy.
 This is the room where we pasteurise and skim our milk, and all of our ice creams and sorbets are made.

-All of our milk that stays on site is pasteurised, whether it goes into the drinks in the Barn & Kitchen and our Fun Barn, or into our milk vending machine.
+All of our milk that stays on site is pasteurised, whether it goes into the drinks in the Barn & Kitchen, or into our milk vending machine.
 Pasteurisation is a gentle and quick heating process that kills microbes which can naturally occur in milk, making it safe to drink.